-- The proposal would have the effect of creating a new parcel with limited frontage that is not consistent and compatible with the frontage of existing lots along East River Rd. - A reduced frontage to allow access to the rear of the property facilitating a form of depth development that is not consistent, compatible or desirable within the existing built up area along the east side of East River Rd.
+- A rezoning would facilitate the creation a new parcel with frontage that meets the minimum requirements of the Zoning By-law that is consistent and compatible with the frontage, shape and area of existing lots along East River Rd. - The proposed single detached dwelling would be placed at depth.
+This would be considered to be consistent with the existing built form at depth along the west side of East River Rd.